14th Deadly Sin

-14th Deadly Sin, written by James Patterson and Maxine Paetro, is the fourteenth book of the Women's Murder Club series, which currently numbers twenty-one books.
+14th Deadly Sin, written by James Patterson and Maxine Paetro, is the fourteenth book of the Women's Murder Club series, which currently numbers twenty-three books.

 Plot

 This book has two main plots and a number of subplots.
 Detective Lindsay Boxer is attending a birthday party for one of the girls in her group, dubbed by themselves as the Women's Murder Club.
 As has happened several years in a row on this birthday, she is called away to examine a murder of a woman in a public area and this time in broad daylight with many persons around.
 Lindsay, with the help of her husband, tracks down leads to find who is responsible for these killings and why.

 The second major plot involves a series of robberies, some involving murders, committed by persons in masks and police windbreakers.
 This series of crimes has shaken the police department badly.
 The so-called "Windbreaker Cops" must be found and stopped.
 It is even possible they are cops rubbing shoulders with Lindsay.